 From practical and brightly coloured to stylish leopard print, there are plenty to choose from.
 These leopard-print reins caught our eye on Instagram (thanks to @thecullentwins):

-Which are the best toddler reins?
+What are the best baby and toddler reins?

 Scroll down to see our choice of the best toddler reins you can buy in the UK: